stephen-huang2/jeffer_einsteins_archipelago/Stephen_chagelog.md

 6/7/2026 - Finish maps for each island
 6/8/2026 - Created items for canverns
-6/9/2026 - Removed items and covered all the code with syed's
+6/9/2026 - Removed items and covered all the code with syed's 6/10/2026 - Create all code for islands and make all riddles and challenges 6/11/2026 - Pep 8 and orginizing